Ivailo41/OpenGL-Render-Engine/README.md

 # Developing branch
 > Here I will put current features that are being worked on

+## Multithreaded texture loading
+Multiple textures can now be loaded using multithreading which would result in faster loading of scenes or batch-importing textures

 ## Skybox
 Now a skybox can be loaded to display in the background.